Get started with ArcGIS Online

 - For Symbol style, click the line symbol.

-- In the Select color pop-up, for Hex, type or paste 004C73 and press Enter.
+- In the Select color pop-up, for Hex, type 004C73 and press Enter.
 Click Done.

 After you choose the color, the custom color changes to a shade of dark blue and the map updates.
 Now, you'll make the line thicker so it's easier to see on the map.

 - In the Symbol style pane, change Width to 3 pixels.

 The routes layer is a feature layer, which means it consists of individual features with distinct characteristics.
 In this case, each route segment is a feature.
 You can view a feature's characteristics, also known as its attribute information, by clicking the feature on the map and opening its pop-up.

 - In the Style options pane, click Done.
 In the Styles pane, click Done.